-How To Get the Classic Start Menu in Windows 11
+How to Get the Classic Start Menu in Windows 11

 The sleek Windows 11 menu bar is intended to provide a more efficient user experience.
 However, its layout is a stark contrast to its Windows 10 counterpart.
 Not only is the menu located at the center of the desktop, but it also displays some software you may not use frequently.
 Since getting used to the Windows 11 upgrades can take some time, you need a familiar and easy-to-navigate menu.
-By tweaking your PC’s settings, you can enable the classic Start menu and access the programs you use the most.

 There are noticeable visual differences between the Windows 11 Start menu and the familiar Windows 10 Start menu.
 Your pinned programs are located at the upper part of the menu, while you can access other programs by pressing the “All Apps” icon.
 The menu houses your recently used programs and recommended apps in its lower end.
 Older Windows versions allow users to power off, restart and put their device to sleep by tapping three separate buttons.
 However, these options are now accessible through a single power button.

 The Windows 11 Start menu boasts a high-tech, polished feel and look.
 It was designed to improve your PC’s functionality by allowing you to access your software more efficiently.
-However, this new interface is also a steep learning curve.
-Windows users used to the Classic Start menu’s layout will need some time to get used to the new features.
+However, this new interface is a steep learning curve.
+Windows users used to the Classic Start menu’s layout will need time to get used to the new features.
 However, because they can enable the older menu, they can discover the benefits of the Windows 11 operating system using a familiar menu interface.

 To change your PC’s settings and switch to the classic menu, you’ll need to use the Registry Editor.